 Calcium – More than Just Bone

-Often when we hear the word calcium we think of it as a bone building nutrient, but calcium also serves many vital functional roles in addition to structural roles.
-As discussed in our previous blog post, Keeping the Horse Replenished – Equine Electrolytes, calcium is one of the most important electrolytes, which are mineral salts that create electrical current in the horse.
+Often when we hear the word calcium we think of it as a bone-building nutrient, but calcium also serves many vital functional roles in addition to structural roles.
+As discussed in our previous blog post, Keeping the Horse Replenished – Equine Electrolytes, calcium is one of the most important electrolytes, which are mineral salts that create an electrical current in the horse.
 When evaluating the distribution of calcium in the horse we see that:

 - Approximately 99% of the calcium in the body is found in the bones and teeth

 - Bone is comprised of about 35% calcium

 In bone, calcium plays a structural role but serves in other functions throughout the body such as: